-Some coaches suggest you wait a couple of days after you’ve submitted your application to follow up and some HR professionals may suggest you wait even longer.
+Some coaches suggest you wait a couple of days after you submit your application to follow up and some HR professionals may suggest you wait even longer.

-Then there’s the long period after the interview where you’re in limbo.
-Can you- should you follow up if you haven’t heard anything from the employer?
+Then there’s that long period after the job interview where you’re in limbo.
+Can you- should you- follow up if you haven’t heard anything from the employer?